kadalu/kadalu/doc/try-kadalu.md

 spec:
   type: Replica1
   storage:
     - node: kube1        # node name as shown in `kubectl get nodes`
-      device: /dev/vdc # Device to provide storage to all PV
+      device: /dev/vdc
----
-apiVersion: kadalu-operator.storage/v1alpha1
-kind: KadaluStorage
-metadata:
-  # This will be used as name of PV Hosting Volume
-  name: storage-pool-2 # **Notice** the name change here
-spec:
-  type: Replica1
-  storage:
-    - node: kube2      # node name as shown in `kubectl get nodes`
+    - node: kube2
-      device: /dev/vdd # Device to provide storage to all PV
+      device: /dev/vdd
----
-apiVersion: kadalu-operator.storage/v1alpha1
-kind: KadaluStorage
-metadata:
-  # This will be used as name of PV Hosting Volume
-  name: storage-pool-3 # **Notice** the name change here
-spec:
-  type: Replica1
-  storage:
-    - node: kube3       # node name as shown in `kubectl get nodes`
+    - node: kube3
-      device: /dev/vdc # Device to provide storage to all PV
+      device: /dev/vdc
 ```

-Note that you just need to provide one more config with different name to host a brick process.
-Our CSI driver will automatically understand there are 3 volumes which it can connect to, and depending on the available space, will provide storage in one of the gluster volume.

-The newer configs can be given at any time, and CSI driver will understand the existence of new storage, (through kadalu operator), and will be consumed when more PV requests come by.
+NOTE: If you are using kadalu versions below 0.8.0, then please refer to document on 0.7.7 version.

 ### how to configure kadalu to have at least one mirroring data in case of some crash?